 Chris Friend is the Managing Director of Iris Amsterdam.
-Having arrived in central Amsterdam in 2010, iris has rapidly grown into a fully integrated agency.
-They predominately work with global clients including Heineken, Sonos, adidas, MINI and most recently won Uber.
+Having arrived in central Amsterdam in 2010, Iris has rapidly grown into a fully integrated agency.
+They predominately work with global clients including Heineken, Sonos, Adidas, MINI and most recently gained partnership with Uber.

 What’s your day to day role Iris Amsterdam?

 It’s really about making sure the business remains successful for the key stakeholders in the business.
-So, for the employees, the clients and the shareholders.
-Are we delivering real value to all those people?
+For the employees, the clients and the shareholders ; are we delivering real value to all those people?

-Sometimes people forget that one of the three get forgotten.
+Sometimes people forget that one of the three gets forgotten.
 Our assets are our people and those people need to be happy and successful and that’s what makes us successful.

 You’ve been at Iris for 8 years now, what was your first role when you joined the company?

 I joined the company in London on the 1st June 2010 and I was helping on the Sports accounts with Adidas.
 There was a need to make redundancies at the time and I assumed I would be one of those people that would be let go as I had no notice period having just started.